thundergnat/Terminal-Boxer/README.md

   * :col - Optional, number of columns to render the table in.
 Defaults to the number of elements in @content.

   * :cw - Optional, cell width in characters.
 If none provided, uses the maximum width element size from the given content list.
-If too small a :ch is provided, will not truncate, will distort table.
+If too small a :cw is provided, will not truncate, will distort table.

   * :ch - Optional, cell height in characters.
 If none provided, uses the maximum height (lines) element size from the given content list.
 If :ch is provided, will truncate excess lines to that height.